 Hence, it was decided to provide just enough information for all the shortlisted Use Cases so that the user can get a brief overview of the Use Case.
 This would enable the user to shortlist the most relevant Use Cases and find detailed information only about the shortlisted Use Cases.
 The list was decided based on the Input received from the Survey.
 As can be seen in figure 31, the most decisive factors in replicating a solution are the quantified benefits, business model details and financial information.

 Figure 43: Decisive Factors in replicating smart city solutions

 Hence, the output form provided the following details of the shortlisted Use Cases:

-- 1. Name
+1. Name

-- .....

-- 5. Planning Time
+- 5. Planning Time - 9.
+Scale of Investment

 2. City